suraifokkusu/suraifokkusu/README.md

 I'm a Junior Developer with a strong focus on backend development.
 I enjoy solving complex tasks, participating in hackathons, and quickly learning new technologies.
 Open to new challenges and ready to collaborate with teams to achieve common goals.
+I believe that power is in Open Source :fire:

 ## 🛠 Skills and Technologies:
 ![Java](https://img.shields.io/badge/Java-ED8B00?style=flat&logo=java&logoColor=white)